Baghban (2003 film): Production

 The idea for Baghban came to director and producer B. R. Chopra in Copenhagen during a tour across Europe in the 1960s, when he stayed at a hotel next to a retirement home.
 In a Screen interview, Chopra said that when he sat on the hotel balcony, he saw elderly people sitting at the bungalows.
 After several days, he joined a couple there and struck up a conversation about their personal lives.
 The couple talked about feeling abandoned by their children and grandchildren, inspiring Chopra to make a film.
-During a 1973 holiday in Lonavla, he began writing the screenplay one afternoon and continued for fourteen hours; he finished it the next morning.
+During a 1973 holiday in Lonavala, he began writing the screenplay one afternoon and continued for fourteen hours; he finished it the next morning.

 Chopra met his son, Ravi Chopra, back in Mumbai.
 Ravi was filming the action drama Zameer, a 1975 release starring Amitabh Bachchan and Saira Banu.
 During the filming, Banu told Ravi that she was tired and wanted to continue filming at Pali Hill.
 B. R. Chopra told his close friend, Dilip Kumar, that he wanted to make a film with him.
 Several years later, at a ceremony honouring Chopra's films, he asked Kumar about the project; the actor suggested casting Rakhee Gulzar as his wife, but Chopra did not do so.
 Banu became ill and went to London with her husband, Kumar.
 B. R. and Ravi Chopra were busy with Doordarshan's epic series Mahabharat (1988–1990), and Baghban was shelved.
 According to Ravi Chopra, who initially liked the story and wanted to direct it, he tried several times to revive the production but his other projects "kept coming to the fore".

 After years in development hell, the project was revived.
 Achala Nagar was chosen to help B. R. Chopra write the screenplay, dialogue, and story; Satish Bhatnagar, Ram Govind, and Shafiq Ansari co-wrote them, and Salim Khan and Javed Akhtar polished the dialogue.
 Baghban was the last unofficial partnership between the legendary Salim–Javed screenwriter duo.
 Bachchan had requested that Akhtar write his final speech in the film while Salman Khan requested his father Salim Khan to write his speech in the film.
 Neither Salim Khan nor Javed Akhtar were credited.